 Even today, some cultures would consider death a type of freedom.

-3. Slavery to Temporary Freedom to Greater Slavery or Death
+3. Entrapment to Temporary Freedom to Greater Entrapment or Death

 If you want to create a heartbreaking drama, bloody hell, use this one.